Teradata/python-driver/README.md

 ### Connection Parameters

 The following table lists the connection parameters currently offered by the driver.
+Connection parameter values are case-sensitive unless stated otherwise.

 Our goal is consistency for the connection parameters offered by this driver and the Teradata JDBC Driver, with respect to connection parameter names and functionality.
 For comparison, Teradata JDBC Driver connection parameters are [documented here](https://downloads.teradata.com/doc/connectivity/jdbc/reference/current/jdbcug_chapter_2.html#BGBHDDGB).